 Are you passionate about the quality of education and care children receive?
 Do you want to make a difference to children's lives?
 Do you believe in developing every child's potential?
 Are you looking for an alternative route into teaching, or with further study a route to work with children and families?

 covering the whole of Worcestershire, and some neighbouring counties; this means we can usually place you near your home for the 800 hours of planned work experience.
 Professional Practice will offer you a wide range of work placement in nurseries, playgroups, preschools, reception, Year 1 and Year 2 classes.
-In the second year there will also be opportunities to ‘shadow’ nursery managers, professionals in a children's centre or support staff in a children’s hospice.
+In the second year there will also be opportunities to ‘shadow’ nursery managers, professionals in a Children’s Centre or support staff in a children’s hospice.
 Our staff have extensive experience in education and childcare and can assist you to diagnose your career

 classrooms and early years settings.
 We also emphasise ‘reflective practice’ so that you develop a professional approach to your professional development.

-We will also accept those with an equivalent Level 3 qualification including; BTEC, A-Level, Access to Higher Education and GNVQ.
+You will need 56 UCAS points, GCSE Grade C or above in English and maths as well as an appropriate Level 3 qualification relevant to Early Years provision and experience of working with children.
 You will also need an up to date DBS check and you will be invited to attend an interview.
-Mature applicants will be considered on prior experience and written work.
+Mature applicants may be considered on prior experience and written work.

 How will I be assessed?

 You will complete a range of coursework, including practical tasks at work placement, presentations, essays, case studies, portfolios and work-based learning.
 Direct observations in the workplace by an assessor.

 You can convert the HND qualification (Level 5) to a degree by progressing on to the third year of a degree (Level 6) programme at a university.
 After gaining Level 6, you can then apply for teacher training on a one-year PGCE course.
 An alternative university course is the Early Years teachers Status, Level 6.